hmalphettes/ubuntu-uncloud-recloud/README.markdown

 More info: [Canonical's cloud portal](http://cloud.ubuntu.com).

 ## Uncloud the cloud images
-In case it is needed to run those ubuntu builds on a local hypervisor it is required to initialize the kernel with a few parameters and to disable the cloud-init service.
+To run those ubuntu builds on a local hypervisor, some changes are necessary.

-The following script automates such a task.
+The following script automates those changes.

 ## Usage